 Sudden changes in feed can upset your horse’s digestive system.
 According to a Webinar given by SmartPak, 10 Guidelines for Smarter Feeding, changing a horses hay suddenly can increase the risk of colic 10 times; other changes in feed raise the risk of colic 5 times.

-- Ideally you want to introduce all new feed gradually to give your horse’s digestive system the chance to adjust.
+- Introduce all new feed gradually to give your horse’s digestive system the chance to adjust.

-- To a degree, it depends on how much you feed your horse — if you are feeding two pounds or less of a concentrate, you can change over at the rate of 1/2 pound every two to three days.
+- If you are feeding two pounds or less of a concentrate, you can change over at the rate of 1/2 pound every two to three days.
 In other words, you add 1/2 pound of the new feed to your horse’s rations the first day.
 On the third or fourth day, add one pound of the new feed, until you are completely switched over.